 Cons:

-- Heavier Side: 17.6 lbs with a battery can wear you out overhead.
+- Heavier Side: 17.6 lbs with the smallest 60V 6Ah battery can wear you out overhead.

 - Costly Upfront: Around $700 for the bare tool isn’t pocket change.